HunterAP23/VATS/CONTRIBUTING.md

 4. Run commands through `pipenv` or enter into the `pipenv` virtual environment:
 `pipenv run` / `python -m pipenv run` OR `pipenv shell` / `python -m pipenv shell`

+## TODO
+Please look at the [TODO.md](TODO.md) file for the current status of the project and what tasks are left to be done.